chrisguttandin/standardized-audio-context/README.md

 It does only work with an AudioContext but not with an OfflineAudioContext.

-⚠️ <!-- Bug #165 --> Safari outputs silence if the MediaStreamAudioSourceNode is disconnected for about two seconds.

 #### createMediaStreamTrackSource() / MediaStreamTrackAudioSourceNode

 This is an implementation of the [`createMediaStreamTrackSource()`](https://webaudio.github.io/web-audio-api/#dom-audiocontext-createmediastreamtracksource) factory method.
 The [`MediaStreamTrackAudioSourceNode`](https://webaudio.github.io/web-audio-api/#mediastreamtrackaudiosourcenode) constructor may be used as an alternative.